c-w/ghp-import/README.md

 turns into a head scratcher for things like [Sphinx][sphinx] that want to access documentation sources and code sources at the same time.

-Then I stumbled across an interesting looking package called [github-tools][github-tools] that looked almost like what I wanted.
-It was a tad complicated and more involved than I wanted but it gave me an idea.
+Then we stumbled across an interesting looking package called [github-tools][github-tools] that looked almost like what we wanted.
+It was a tad complicated and more involved than we wanted but it gave us an idea.
 Why not just write a script that can copy a directory to the `gh-pages` branch of the repository.
-This saves me from even having to think about the branch and everything becomes magical.
+This saves us from even having to think about the branch and everything becomes magical.

 This is what `ghp-import` was written for.

 [gunicorn]: http://www.gunicorn.com/ "Gunicorn"
 [benoit]: http://github.com/benoitc "Benoît Chesneau"
+[davisp]: http://github.com/davisp "Paul J. Davis"
 [github-post]: https://help.github.com/articles/post-receive-hooks "GitHub Post-Receive Hook"
 [gh-pages]: http://pages.github.com/ "GitHub Pages"
 [sphinx]: http://sphinx.pocoo.org/ "Sphinx Documentation"